FederAndInk/lock_free_debug_tools_comparison/README.md

 The tools will be tested with small C++ programs (multiple times for dynamic tools), focused on lock-free.\

+Each **test with error** will be run on a loop, for the first run it will not loop.
+Then if the tool does not detect the error, we will try to loop 10 times and try again with 100 times and 1000 times.

+Each **correct test** will be run on a loop, we will do 4 run: no loop, loop 10 times, loop 100 times, loop 1000 times.
+For static tools we won't use loops of course

 Tests list:

 - **Programs with bugs**: